-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, January 3, 2018.
+Based on the foregoing, I find that the tenant is conclusively presumed under sections 46(5) and 53(2) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, December 24, 2018.

-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing as of January 3, 2018.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for December 2018 as of January 8, 2019.

-I note that the amount of rent on the tenancy agreement does not match the amount of rent being claimed on the 10 Day Notice.
-The Monetary Order Worksheet must clearly show any additional months for which the tenant still owes rent in order to substantiate the landlord's claim for any monies over and above the amount of rent as shown on the tenancy agreement.
+I note that the amount of rent on the tenancy agreement does not match the amount of rent being claimed on the 10 Day Notice or the Direct Request Worksheet.
+If there has been a rent increase, the appropriate Notice of Rent Increase forms must be submitted with the Application for Dispute Resolution to substantiate the claim for the increased rent; or the Direct Request Worksheet must clearly show any additional months for which the tenant still owes rent.